-

 5. Recording attendance at the meeting and adoption of the list of votes

-The Shareholders’ Nomination Board proposes to the 2025 Extraordinary General Meeting that the number of the Members of the Board of Directors is seven (7).
+The Shareholders’ Nomination Board proposes to the 2026 Annual General Meeting that the number of the Members of the Board of Directors is six (6).

-The Shareholders' Nomination Board proposes for a period until the end of the next Annual General Meeting that, in addition to the current members, Olli-Petteri Lehtinen and Peter Ramsay be elected as new members of the Board.
+The Shareholders' Nomination Board proposes for a period until the end of the next Annual General Meeting that the present members of the Board of Directors Olli-Petteri Lehtinen, Johanna Lamminen, Karri Haaparinne, Peter Ramsay and Marjo Tomminen be re-elected to the Board.
+The Nomination Board further proposes that Tuukka Koskinen be elected as new member of the Board.

 The candidates have given their consent to the position.

-All proposed Board Members are estimated to be independent of the company.
-In addition, all proposed Board Members are estimated to be independent of the company's significant shareholders except for Peter Ramsay, who is not estimated to be independent of the company´s significant shareholders.
+All proposed Board Members are assessed to be independent of the company.
+In addition, all proposed Board Members are assessed to be independent of the company's significant shareholders, except for Peter Ramsay who is not assessed as independent of the company´s significant shareholders.

-More information of the proposed new Board Members can be seen on the company's website at www.alisabank.com/extraordinary-general-meeting-2025.
+More information of all proposed Board Members can be seen on the company's website at www.alisabank.com/annual-general-meeting-2026

 B. General Meeting documents

-The above-mentioned proposed resolutions on the agenda of the General Meeting and this meeting notice are available on the company's website at www.alisabank.com/extraordinary-general-meeting-2025 no later than 5 May 2025.
+The above-mentioned proposed resolutions on the agenda of the General Meeting, this meeting notice as well as the financial statements, the report by the Board of Directors and auditor's report as well as the remuneration report are available on the company's website at www.alisabank.com/annual-general-meeting-2026 no later than 26 February 2026.

 C. Instructions for meeting participants